-"In his roles as a general surgeon, former president of the Day Kimball medical staff, and on our board of directors, I have had the personal and professional good fortune to work closely with Dr. Baum for the last several years," said Kyle Kramer, chief executive officer, Day Kimball Health. and has done it in his own quiet and unassuming way.
-He is a leader and trusted physician to many, and he has been a pivotal part of Day Kimball's ongoing advancement,' Kramer said.
+"In his roles as a general surgeon, former president of the Day Kimball medical staff, and on our board of directors, I have had the personal and professional good fortune to work closely with Dr. Baum for the last several years," said Kyle Kramer, chief executive officer, Day Kimball "He has been a major contributor to the health and well-being of Northeast Connecticut and has done it in his own quiet and unassuming way.
+He is a leader and trusted physician to many, and he has been a pivotal part of Day Kimball's ongoing advancement,3 Kramer said.
 "Dr. Baum's tenure and leadership at DKH, coupled with establishing himself as a distinguished member of the community, have served to not only advance healthcare services locally but have also significantly improved the community at large," Kramer continued.
 "For these reasons and more, the entire team at Day Kimball Health congratulates and applauds Dr. Baum for being recognized by the Chamber for this Turn To DR. BAUM page A10 McArthur leads Woodstock past Killingly at the plate and in the field

-The Woodstock Academy softball team is all smiles after winning its first-ever Eastern Connecticut Conference Division II regular season championship
+The Woodstock Academy softball team is all smiles after winning its first-ever Eastern Connecticut Conference Division II regular season championship BY KEN POWERS SPORTS CORRESPONENT

-BY KEN POWERS SPORTS CORRESPONENT DAYVILLE - Sarah sive and defensive in the Woodstock Academy softball team's 5-1 win over Killingly High on Monday, May 15 at Owen Bell Park.
-With the victory the Centaurs claimed their first-ever Eastern Connecticut Conference (ECC) Division II regular-season league championship.
+DAYVILLE - Sarah sive and defensive in the Woodstock Academy softball team's 5-1 win over Killingly High on Monday, May 15 at Owen Bell Park.
+With the the Centaurs claimed their first-ever Eastern Connecticut Conference (ECC) Division II regular-season league championship.
 In 2021, because of COVID, the ECC altered its standard three-division alignment, combined and Turn To WOODSTOCK page A10 Rebirth of Roseland Park and golf course vision of trustees